 Dr Geoffrey Cohn OAM M.B., B.Ch., F.R.A.N.Z.C.O., F.R.A.C.S.

-Clinical Senior Lecturer, UNSW, Ophthalmic surgeon, diseases of the eye, cornea, cataract surgery, general ophthalmology, pterygium, ocular pain
+Clinical Senior Lecturer, UNSW, ophthalmologist, diseases of the eye, cornea, general ophthalmology, pterygium, ocular pain and medico-legal consulting

 Dr Geoffrey Cohn OAM graduated with as Bachelor of Medicine and Bachelor of Surgery from the University of the Witwatersrand in South Africa.
 Following a professorial internship, he worked in a “mission hospital” in the Kalahari Desert, where he came to appreciate the scale of eye problems, their devastating impact in the individual, the family and the community and that there were no resources to call upon.